-We hope to uphold an effective, confident, and attractive identity that enables awareness, appreciation, and familiarity.
-All information, regardless of format, should be consistent with and enhance the identity.
+The Board seeks to uphold an effective, confident, and attractive identity that enables awareness, appreciation, and familiarity.
+All information, regardless of format, should be consistent with and enhance the Board's identity.
 All such information should be up to date, accurate and subject to regular review.